tianyi-lab/FaSTAR/README.md

 - `--output_image`: Path to save the final edited image.
 - `--alpha`: Cost-quality trade-off parameter. `0` prioritizes quality, `2` prioritizes cost.

+### Interactive Demo

+For a detailed, step-by-step visualization of the entire process, refer to `Demo.ipynb`.
+This interactive Jupyter Notebook explains the complete workflow, helps in understanding the codebase, and can be easily adapted to run your own custom tasks.

 ---

 ## 🧠 How It Works: Fast-Slow Planning